Skip to main content

 CPS-3 Participants Send Saliva & Stool Samples for the Sake of Science

 In the summer of 2020, a small group of participants registered for the first phase of the CPS-3 portal.
-That fall, we began a new sub-study about the gut microbiome and over 550 participants completed an online questionnaire and contributed a stool sample.
+That fall, we launched a new substudy on the gut microbiome and over 550 participants completed an online questionnaire and contributed a stool sample.

 gray outline of person with intestines in blue with an enlarged inset of colorful germs smaller inset of germs coming from mouth